silverbulletmd/silverbullet/website/🔌 Query.md

 1. _start with_: `<!-- #query [QUERY GOES HERE] -->`
 2. _end with_: `<!-- /query -->`
 3. _write your query_: replace `[QUERY GOES HERE]` with any query you want using options below
 4. _available query options_: Usage of options is similar to SQL except special `render` option.
-Render option is to use display the data in a format that you created in a separate template
+Render option is to use display the data in a format that you created in a separate template.
    * `where`
    * `order by`
    * `limit`